jawj/zapatos-docs/src/index.md

 `Interpolations` is `never` because nothing needs to be interpolated in this query, and the `RunResult` type says that the query will return one row comprising one numeric column, named `random`.
 The `random` TypeScript variable we initialize will of course be typed as a `number`.

-If you're happy to have your types tied down a little less tightly, it also works to wholly omit the type variables in this query, falling back on their defaults:
+If you're happy to have your types tied down a little less tightly, it also works to wholly omit the type variables in this particular query, falling back on their defaults:

 ```typescript:noresult
 const [{ random }] = await db.sql`SELECT random()`.run(pool);